Industry Guides13 min read28 April 2026

 • Quiz workers on emergency procedures and hazard awareness

-• Verify PPE is available, in good condition, and being worn correctly
+• Verify PPE is available, in good condition, and being worn

 • Review and update the emergency evacuation plan